 Roofing permit for cool roofs

-If you don’t have experience, replacing your roof on your own can be dangerous, and you’ll need to buy the right tools and spend a lot of time on it.
+If lacking experience, DIY roof replacement can be risky, requiring purchase of proper tools and a significant time investment.
 You will need a roofing permit if you want to replace your roof from top to bottom.
 This will make sure that your project follows California building codes.
 You might not need a permit if the repairs aren’t too big.

 On the other hand, you will need a permit for any major repairs.
 Before doing this project, you should know that a homeowner’s insurance policy doesn’t always cover DIY roofs.
 You should ask your insurance company about this as soon as possible in the project.